GowthamArul/D-R1_FineTune/README.md

 ### User Query
 Based on the user query, the most relevant document will be retrieved and passed to the LLM for Q&A.

+## 3. Notebook

+Uploaded the fine-tuning notebook to fine-tune the model with the help of Google Colab's GPU.

 ## Steps to Set Up the Project

 1. Install Poetry: `pip install poetry`